 In Constant Fear

-Living in constant fear of being found out kept my true self from being seen by anyone.
+Living in constant fear of being different, and being discovered kept my true self from being seen by anyone.
 So, I did what I thought it took to keep from being renounced.
 I know they say that hindsight is always 20/20.
 But I was already being rejected, even as hard as I was trying to fit in.
 The combination of medical issues plus small stature plus trying too hard was a fatal combination.
 As I got older I began to realize that I had built a wall around myself.
 Thus leading to an even more damaging sense of isolation.
-I had created this facade in an effort to keep myself from being hurt.
+This was the facade I had created in an effort to keep myself from being hurt.
 I’m sure you can probably imagine how well that worked.
 IT DIDN’T!

 At one point I actually tried to fit in with the North Dallas crowd.
 For those of you that are unfamiliar with North Dallas, here is a hint.
 Not long ago it was made public that North Dallas was second only to Hollywood in the number of registered Mercedes, BMW’s, Jaguar’s, Audi’s and Rolls Royce’s on the street.
 This was a crowd that I had absolutely no business trying to fit in with.